 - Making sure homes are warm and dry (making chest infections less likely)

-- Immunisation for diseases like measles and whooping cough which can lead to bronchiectasis.
+- Immunise children for diseases like measles and whooping cough, which can lead to bronchiectasis.

-Protecting infants and children from inhaling foreign objects such as food particles.
-Seeking medical assistance right away if a foreign object is inhaled into the lungs is also important.
+- Seek medical assistance right away if a foreign object is inhaled into the lungs.